The Addison always welcomes families with children of all ages! There are many ways to enjoy the Addison with children:

 The Addison offers Family Days inspired by selected exhibitions on view in the galleries.
 Join us for art activities and exploration designed especially for the family audience!

-February Vacation Drop-In Family Day
+Spring Drop-In Family Day

-Families are invited to the Addison Gallery to explore the Addison’s winter exhibitions and experiment with art materials to make their own masterpieces.
+Families are invited to the Addison Gallery to explore the Addison’s spring exhibitions and experiment with art materials to make their own masterpieces.
 Children must be accompanied by an adult caregiver.
 Free and open to the public.